GameStop bears use options to profit from stock's plunge

-NEW YORK, Feb 2 (Reuters) - Bearish investors are using options to capitalize on a slump in shares of GameStop Corp by more than half their value on Tuesday.
+NEW YORK (Reuters) - Bearish investors are using options to capitalize on a slump in shares of GameStop Corp by more than half their value on Tuesday.

 The positioning marks a reversal from six straight weeks of GameStop calls dominating daily volume, as options bets helped fuel a 1,625% rally in the video game retailer’s shares in January that triggered heavy losses among some investors who had shorted the stock, betting on its price to fall.